Nazariglez/perenquen-basic-template/README.md

 ### Getting started

-  - Download the lastest version of PQ from [here](https://github.com/Nazariglez/perenquenjs/tree/dev-v1/build), and save it in ./js directory
+  - Download the lastest version of perenquen-core from [here](https://github.com/PerenquenEngine/perenquen-core/blob/dev-v1/build), and save it in ./js directory
-  - You need Browserify globally installed, use: sudo npm install browserify -g
   - Install the package.json with: npm install
   - gulp watch (to watching the changes in the code)
   - Go to ./src/game/Main.js